SiminFahimi/suoku_solver/README.md

 > **Note:** This project was done as a **practice exercise** to learn CSPs and Sudoku solving techniques.

-## Output

-The program will print:
-- The initial Sudoku puzzle
-- The solved Sudoku puzzle

 ## Practice Goals

 - Representing Sudoku as a CSP